MaccKOT/GW2-gem-price-noitifier/README.md

 }
 ```

-"39.40" -  price in gold for 100 gems, you looking for.
+"39.40" -  maximum price in gold for 100 gems, you looking for.
 Check [this site](https://www.gw2tp.com/gems) for gold-gems exchange to choose a favourable exchange rate for you

 ## Usage in sheduler

-You can use the task scheduler (cron or Windows Scheduler) in your operating system to run the utility from command line.
+You can use this util with the task scheduler (crontab or Windows Scheduler) in your operating system to run the utility from command line.

 windows scheduler picture